Theme

 What appears notable

-Based on the repository, the notable angle is the project’s emphasis on assigning goals and tracking multi-agent work from a more centralized interface.
+Based on the repository, readers may notice the project's emphasis on assigning goals and tracking multi-agent work from a more centralized interface.

 Before using